-Rich, moist and deliciously light, these Vegan Chocolate Cupcakes are simple to make and guaranteed to please vegans and non-vegans alike.
+Rich, moist and deliciously light, these vegan chocolate cupcakes are super simple to make and guaranteed to please vegans and non-vegans alike.
 I have made these cakes to cater birthday parties for big and small people and they are always a winner.

-Made using basic kitchen ingredients, these sweet cakes are tofu, avocado, black bean and general weird-stuff free.
-If you are looking for a classic chocolate cupcake that happens to be vegan, you’re in the right place.
+Made using everyday kitchen ingredients, these cupcakes come together in around 30-minutes.
+If you are looking for a classic chocolate cupcake that happens to be vegan, you're in the right place.

 If you've read my article DIY Vegan Egg Substitutes you'll know that before you choose an egg replacement for plant-based cooking, you need to know what the egg does in the original recipe.

 In traditional cupcakes eggs provide moisture, fat and structure.
 Eggs coagulate as the cake bakes and, with the starch from the flour, form the crumb.

 Meanwhile butter, and all fats in general, create baked goods that are more tender.
 Think about a plain bread roll verses a buttery brioche bun.
 Butter also provides flavour.

 So, how do you create an eggless cupcake recipe?
 The answer is simpler than you think.